Run Swift on Debian Trixie

 A Python C API symbol either moved or changed structure layout between 3.11 and 3.13—and unlike before, LLDB 21.0 is no longer forgiving about it.

-I don’t know about you, but I gave up on submitting bugs to Apple.
+I don’t know about you, but I gave up on submitting bugs or enhancement requests to Apple.
 The most surgical fix is to replace the symbolic links with a stub library1 that exports all Python symbols LLDB needs as no-ops, instead of pointing at a real but ABI-mismatched Python 3.13.

 First, we list the symbols liblldb.so.21.0 needs from Python: